Unique Dog Collar

-This unique dog collar design starts with Part 1 containing instructions to weave or braid a small dog collar out of different colored yarns.
+This unique dog collar design starts with Part 1, which contains instructions to weave or braid a small dog collar out of different colored yarns.

 Part 2 includes the finishing instructions for the collar, meaning adding the hardware such as the buckles and ring for the leash, and sewing one end shut.